snehalchaudhari98/snehalchaudhari98.github.io/_pages/about.md

 I'm also interested about the field of Geospatial Data Analysis and Natural Language Processing.
 I have worked on various projects to improve my understanding in these areas.
 Please take a look at my portfolio to explore some of my recent projects, and let's connect to discuss more.

-<i><b>I know this was a lot to read (I felt the same writing/reading it).
+<i><b>I know this was a lot to read (I felt the same writing/revising it💁).
 If you're tired of reading all this, just reach out to me on social media to discuss any projects or opportunities.
-Let's keep it simple and straightforward - no long paragraphs required!</i></b>
+Let's keep it simple and straightforward - no long paragraphs required!</b></i>

 <!-- My team and I have developed a voice-based payment system for NPCI, taking advantage of the boom in the online payments market with NLP technology.
 I have also developed a prototype of a deep learning model for generating realistic models to dive deeper into the field of language processing and analysis.  -->